Fully Guided Tours from London to Paris

 - The Best of Europe

-- Highlights of Europe (Classic, All Seasons, Start London, End Paris, 14 Days)
+- Highlights of Europe (Classic, All Seasons, Start London, End Paris, 14 Days) (23 destinations)

 - Romantic European (Small Groups, Summer, Start London, End Paris, 19 Days)

-Zoran, traveled in June
+Roger, traveled in June

 The Best of Europe

-John, traveled in April
+Louise, traveled in May

 The route from London's Tower Bridge to Paris's Eiffel Tower spans 16 cities across 6 countries.
 Local experts showcase Amsterdam's canals, Rome's Vatican, and Venice's St. Mark's Square with included transportation.